 Cast treatment of fractures is common when operative fixation is not needed.
 Casts usually hold the joint above and below the fractured part so that the cast effectively supports and aids the healing process.
-Casts may be made of Plaster of Paris or fiberglass.
-Fiberglass is water resistant while plaster will melt if wetted.
+Casts may be made of Plaster of Paris or fibreglass.
+Fibreglass is water-resistant while plaster will melt if wetted.
 The padding between the skin and the cast provides comfort, but if this becomes wet, it dries slowly and encourages skin overgrowth with fungal organisms causing itching and skin breakdown.
-Gortex liner is expensive, but allows a fiberglass cast to be immersed daily in water.
-This minimizes skin irritation and itching, and even allows swimming in fresh water.
+Gortex liner is expensive but allows a fibreglass cast to be immersed daily in water.
+This minimizes skin irritation and itching, and even allows swimming in freshwater.
 Casts need to be protected in order to provide support until the limb is healed enough to allow removal.
 In the case of a walking cast, a cast shoe should be worn at all times.
 All casts should be kept clean and dry, and scratching inside with instruments should be avoided.

 Open fractures are those with a laceration which enters the fracture site.
 These are more severe than closed fractures.
-These need to be cleansed in the Operating Room rapidly, and stabilized to lower the risk of infection.
-Hospitalization and intravenous antibiotic treatment is required.
-In this circumstance external fixation of the affected fracture is often indicated or other internal fixation.
+These need to be cleansed in the Operating Room rapidly and stabilized to lower the risk of infection.
+Hospitalization and intravenous antibiotic treatment are required.
+In this circumstance, the external fixation of the affected fracture is often indicated or other internal fixation.
 This is dependent on open fracture severity and grade of contamination as well as the bone involved.

 Compliments of Sports Medicine and Orthopaedics, East Providence, Rhode Island